 “We have a cool little wine list where we go into our reserve list, we just definitely aren’t the kind of place that has 100 wines and a huge cellar.
 We’re only ordering a couple cases at a time, always getting new stuff, always trying new stuff,” says Kleinberg.

 And “new stuff” will soon include the debut of morning service at Kleinberg’s, with an espresso bar fueled by Bushwick roastery Variety Coffee.
 “I can’t wait for that,” says the eponymous restaurateur.
 “I’m a morning guy.”

 Expect to find Kleinberg—and Kleinberg’s—continuing to stretch the bounds of hospitality in delivering day to night service to a nook of Bed-Stuy still largely untouched by even less daring expressions of gentrified food and wine culture.

 “Even though some people might argue that the neighborhood isn’t ready, it’s great being able to complete my vision and my passion in a place I can afford it,” says Kleinberg.
 “In Williamsburg, a place like this would be $25,000 a month.
 This space lets me be able to offer cool wines at a price people can afford and do food like this.
 It all creates a nice harmonious atmosphere where you’re able to do things from a positive good place without just trying to rip people off and pay your rent.”

 Liz Clayton is the associate editor at Sprudge Media Network.
 She is the co-author of Where to Drink Coffee, a worldwide guide to Coffee from Phaidon Press.
-This is Liz Clayborn’s first feature for Sprudge Wine.
+Read more Liz Clayton on Sprudge.